What's New Here?

 About the Geology of Kanin

 These two rock structures have a bit different features.
 Limestone is very sensitive on chemical erosion.
 Water is easily dissolving it, creating thus many karst phaenomena.
 Dolomite is more resistant to chemical impact, but is mechanically more fragile.
-In Kanin massif all water immediately goes underground through thousands chiasms, holes and caves, and only in big depths, often more than 1000 meters underground, when it reaches layers of dolomite rocks, water comes on the surface.
+In Kanin massif all water immediately goes underground through thousands chiasms, holes and caves, and only in big depths, often more than 1000 meters underground, when it reaches layers of dolomite rocks, water starts flowing southwards and finally comes on the surface just above the valley near Bovec.
 So strong karst sources can be admired, especially on the southern side - Boka, Gljun and Možnica.
-On the northern side there are less sources, one such example is on Goriuda meadow.
+On the northern side there are less water sources, one such example is on the Goriuda meadow.
 The layers of Dachstein limestone are on the southern side of Kanin massif also thicker than on the northern side, and also the Dolomite base is slanted, its inclination is falling from the north towards the south.
-That is why Kanin caves are deeper in the southern part and that is why water sources are on the southern side coming out on lower altitudes, bringing out also waters from the northern side of the massif.
+That is why Kanin caves are deeper in the southern part and that is why water sources are on the southern side coming out on lower altitudes, bringing out also waters from the northern, Italian side of the massif.
 We should consider the karst nature of Kanin massif when planning tours in it – in higher regions we shall almost nowhere find water on the surface.

 Summit PanoramasVisoki Kanin is the last high mountain in the south-western part of Julian Alps.
 It offers an excellent panorama - from Adriatic sea on south, Carnic Alps and Dolomites on west, the whole Julian Alps on north to hilly interior of Slovenia.